cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

 "durability": 200,            // How much damage the part can take before breaking "description": "A wheel."     // A description of this vehicle part when installing it "size": 2000                  // If vehicle part has flag "FLUIDTANK" then capacity in mLs, else divide by 4 for volume on space
-"cargo_weight_modifier": 100  // Special function to multiplicatively modify item weight on space.
-Divide by 100 for ratio.
 "wheel_width": 9,             /* (Optional, default = 0)
                                * SPECIAL: A part may have at most ONE of the following fields:
                                *    wheel_width = base wheel width in inches